Fire-Fighting Robotics

 FIREMOTE 4800

-• Body and water outlet temperature monitoring
+• Body and outlet temperature monitoring, plus 4-gas detection.

 ACCESSORIES